 If you or your business needs assistance with issues like corporate formation, business transactions, or a business dispute, you should consult with a skilled and experienced commercial law attorney.
-James G. Schwartz has advised businesses and business owners in the Bay Area and advocated for their interests since 1976.
+Cirrus Law PC has advised businesses and business owners in the Bay Area and advocated for their interests since 1976.
 Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation.

 More Blog Posts:

 Ninth Circuit Rules in Favor of Video-Rental Company in Lawsuit Alleging Violations of California Privacy Law, Pleasanton Business & Commercial Law Blog, July 31, 2014